 counted as 24 slides for charging.

-The first slide (#1) shows a portrait of the real Richard Whittington; the second slide (#8 - #11 as a dissolving view) shows Dick resting at Highgate Hill.
+The first slide (#1) shows a portrait of the real Richard Whittington; the slides #4, #5, and #6 are dissolving views and show Dick on the stairs of Mr Fitzwarren's house; the slides #8, #9, #10, and #11 are also dissolving views and show Dick resting at Highgate Hill (see right picture).
 That's where he has a vision or dream.
 First his former master's daughter Alice appears, than the Cat and finally the Lord Mayor.
 From that moment he knew that he would become mayor of London one day.

 |These 5 British magic lantern slides measure 3.25